errand/herocode_wp_test_task/README.md

 - Clone or download the repository in the root of the active theme
 - Include _aleksandr_shatskikh/aleksandr_shatskikh.php in the functions.php

-* Note: that was the client's wish not to delive the code as a plugin.
+Note: that was the client's wish not to delive the code NOT as a plugin.

 ## Requirements
 - Wordpress >5.6